5 Days Uganda Gorillas & Wildlife Safari from Kigali

 Community walks

-You get a chance to visit the communities around Mweya Safari lodge and hold interactions with them, see the way they live, their cultural dances, best foods, behaviours, farming practices and so much more.
+You get a chance to visit the communities around Mweya Safari lodge and hold interactions with them and see the way they live, their cultural dances, best foods, behaviors, farming practices and so much more.

 Mongoose Tracking

 A Guide leads the way through the trails and tracks the Mongoose, this is done on foot at Mweya Peninsular.
-The activity involves watching and learning rodent behaviours, it’s a 3hour activity.
-Then you get chance and study also the behaviours of few wild animals like warthogs, baboons and others and some birds.
+The activity involves watching and learning rodent behaviors; it’s a 3-hour activity.
+Then you get a chance to also study the behaviors of a few wild animals like warthogs, baboons and others, and some birds.

 Precautions to take while in Queen Elizabeth National Park